BollingerGrohmann/SPKL-BG-SpecklePY-LIB/README.md

 ![image](https://user-images.githubusercontent.com/88777268/231454300-6b9d3f70-6acf-4cab-b279-7880ee11def3.png)

-* For the ColumnOffsetEvaluation Class, important to note is the "column_parameter".
+* For the ```ColumnOffsetEvaluation``` Class, important to note is the ```column_parameter```.
 This string refers to the Revit Group name for columns and depends on a number of factors such as language in which Revit is being used in.
 When a false parameter is provided, the user will be prompted with a list of possible names.
 Update accordingly.
 For this example, the string "@Tragwerksstützen" will need to be replaced with "@Structural Columns".

 ![image](https://user-images.githubusercontent.com/88777268/231455761-eae84dba-5d37-4254-b815-42a7b3c17c61.png)

 * When all parameters are correctly provided, the script can be run.
-Setting echo_level to 1 keeps users informed of the progress:
+Setting ```echo_level``` to 1 keeps users informed of the progress:

 ![image](https://user-images.githubusercontent.com/88777268/231466068-df92b203-f10d-4349-ae01-7a03ba6687ff.png)

 #### Results

-The results are automatically commited to a branch called "analysis_column_eccentricity".
+The results are automatically commited to a branch called *analysis_column_eccentricity*.
 If this branch does not exist, it will be created.
 The offsets are represented by spheres.

 ![image](https://user-images.githubusercontent.com/88777268/231467560-23d03db1-928c-4d36-b1f5-9c0e41a3111a.png)